 For Google, corporate branding was a worthwhile investment.
 But how do you know whether corporate branding is right for you?

-Corporate branding is the practice of building, promoting and growing the brand of a company as a corporate entity.
+On the other hand, corporate branding is building, promoting and growing your company’s brand as a corporate entity.

-It’s how a corporation presents itself to the world, as well as how it presents itself to its own employees.
+It’s how your corporation presents itself to the world, as well as how you represent your corporation to your employees.

 Corporate branding is a type of branding strategy that’s much broader than the scope of branding specific products or services separately.

 It involves integrating consistent branding with your marketing, communications and corporate social responsibility (CSR) activities to reach customers, investors and even employees.